Vertebrate fauna of SE Asia

 Despite historical records of the species in Singapore, it is most unlikely the species ever occurred there : it is possible there was once some confusion with the Sumatran Gliding Lizard Draco sumatranus, which is common in Singapore in disturbed habitats and with which it bears some superficial similarity, such as a yellow gular flag.

-Fig 1 : Specimen from Langkawi, northern Peninsular Malaysia, displaying its gular flag.
+Fig 1 : Example from Langkawi, northern Peninsular Malaysia, displaying its gular flag.
 Note the pale blue marking at the base of the gular flag, which is present in some populations.
 This appears to be a male, as the gular flag is long.

 Fig 3 : Active on a sun-warmed tree trunk in open, secondary forest at Langkawi, Peninsular Malaysia.
 This may be a female, as the gular flag appears to be shorter than usual.